Top Survival Knife Beatdown – Hands On Testing

 The Demko FreeReign is one of the most impressive survival knives we have tested.

-It’s not that nature always wants to kill us, but on the whole it doesn’t care whether you live or die.
+It’s not that nature always wants to kill us, but on the whole, it doesn’t care whether you live or die.
 This is as true in 2024 as it has ever been.
-Sometimes you need to pack a decent knife to make it care, so we tested a few knives with that in mind and put our favorites up here.
+Sometimes you need to pack a decent knife to make it care, so we tested a lot of knives with that in mind and put our favorites up here.

-These aren’t exactly in a particular order, but we did try to arrange knives around our “best” so that knives with similar specializations were close to each other.
+These aren’t exactly in a particular order, but we did try to arrange knives around our “best” for getting squirrely in the woods, so that knives with similar specializations were close to each other.
 The lines blur a lot, though, so that pattern doesn’t always hold up.

 If you need a knife specifically for MOLLE or horizontal carry, there’s a lot of overlap here with our picks for the best horizontal fixed blades.